kath-hill/PDL/README.md

 # PDL
-a game about an AI, a detective, and where the limits of consciousness are.
+A game about a detective, an AI, and what it means to be human.